 A dynamic parameter follows the ‘?’ you often see in URLs.
 The ‘&’ symbol is also often included in a URL to allow for more dynamic variables.
 Here’s an example URL with several dynamic variables:

 These URL parameters can be problematic if mishandled because users can’t tell what the page is about.
 Plus Google often ignores three or more dynamic parameters.

 Nevertheless, on the whole, Shopify stores don’t use dynamic parameters in their URLs so it’s a non-issue.

-It’s no secret that Google places a huge emphasis on page-load speed and if Shopify’s servers weren’t at the bleeding edge of technology it would be a huge problem.
+It’s no secret that Google places a huge emphasis on Shopify page-load speed and if Shopify’s servers weren’t at the bleeding edge of technology it would be a huge problem.
 Luckily their CDN servers are blisteringly fast and have near unlimited bandwidth.
 This is a massive headache that Shopify takes away from you if you’re thinking about migrating from another platform like Magento.

 Outdated, Hackable Software

 Thankfully, like their server speed, Shopify takes security deadly seriously too.
 This means that whilst no software can be 100% hacker-proof, Shopify is way in front of other platforms like WordPress.
-Hackers typically inject hidden links into your pages that point to dubious websites that Google’s bots pick up on and penalise you for.
+Hackers typically inject hidden links into your pages that point to dubious websites that Google’s bots pick up on and penalize you for.